Get the facts about Naegleria fowleri and Primary Amoebic Meningoencephalitis.

 Enters body through the nose

-The Naegleria fowleri amoeba has to enter the body through the nose.
+The amoeba Naegleria fowleri can only enter the body through the nose.
 The water must be forced well up into the nasal cavity.
 You cannot be infected with Naegleria fowleri from drinking contaminated water.

-Since there is no early detection test, infection from Naegleria fowleri is often difficult to diagnose, as early symptoms often appear to be Viral Meningitis.
-Therefore, it is essential that doctors know immediately when patients are admitted to a hospital if the patient recently had freshwater exposure up the nose.
+Since there is no early detection test, infection from Naegleria fowleri is very difficult to diagnose, early symptoms often appear to be flu like symptoms, or Viral Meningitis.
+Therefore, it is essential that doctors rule out PAM first – rather than last, when patients present to a hospital ER if the patient recently had freshwater exposure up the nose.
 There is no early detection test for PAM and very few autopsies are performed looking for Naegleria fowleri.

 The Center for Disease Control (CDC) has conceded that Naegleria fowleri can be found in all warm fresh water globally, including lakes, rivers, hot springs, retention ponds, streams, ditches, soil and un-chlorinated swimming pools.
 There have even been cases with the amoeba present in public drinking water and water heaters when the water supply is under chlorinated.